Lonestar137/notes/wine/gaming/bnet.md

 So, just add the HOTS.exe as a non-steam game, specify the proton version and go.
 It will prompt you to reinstall bnet but that's fine, everything else works as expected.

+## TLDR

+Issues starting the launcher usually boil down to a few things:

+- Wine/Proton version(Try latest or a stable version)
+- System installed dependencies, it has a lot of random packages it depends on.
+  Just ask an LLM for a list of packages for your distribution required for Battle.net.